Children of the kilns education program

 There are also the instances of unaccompanied children who leave their villages to work in the brick kilns.
 The significant threat to the wellbeing and rights of children who are brick making in Nepal is a major issue and one which is largely ignored by the general public and sadly unaddressed by current systems and regulations.

-The Umbrella Foundation Australia is in the process (June 2018) of partnering with Better Brick - Nepal who started in 2014 with five pilot kilns committed to eliminating child, bonded and forced labour and decent working conditions for all workers.
-Better Brick - Nepal has now expanded to 40 partners who employ approximately 8,000 workers and produce 222 million bricks (around 3.5% of Nepal's total brick supply) each season.
-Better Brick - Nepal works closely with kiln owners, labour brokers and workers to promote and ensure decent working conditions for all workers, including access to decent wages and a transparent payment system, healthy and safe living conditions and an education for children living in the kilns.
+The Umbrella Foundation Australia has partnered with The Global Fairness Initiative (GFI) who since 2014 have been working with five pilot kilns committed to eliminating child, bonded and forced labour and decent working conditions for all workers.
+GFI has now expanded to 40 partners who employ approximately 8,000 workers and produce 222 million bricks (around 3.5% of Nepal's total brick supply) each season.
+GFI work closely with kiln owners, labour brokers and workers to promote and ensure decent working conditions for all workers, including access to decent wages and a transparent payment system, healthy and safe living conditions and an education for children living in the kilns.

 bridging schools how we can help!